 An emptiness — hollowness in my chest.

-The feeling of being surrounded by hot steamy air that makes it hard to take
+The feeling of being surrounded by thick steamy air that makes it hard to take

 a full breath.

-That fleeting moment between breaths where you feel like you are suspended in mid-air but falling at the same time.
+That fleeting moment between breaths.
+I feel as if I’m suspended in mid-air but falling at the same time.

 It’s — Just keep swimming, just keep swimming, just keep swimming, just keep swimming . . . over and over again just to stay afloat.